Package 'markovDP'

 Description

-Implementation several functions useful to deal with Q-values for MDPs which maps a state/action pair to a utility value.
+Several useful functions to deal with Q-values (action values) which map each state/action pair to a utility value.

 Usage